 We reviewed the Petitioner's letters of recommendation from his professional acquaintances.
-The authors praise the Petitioner's abilities in the marketing and sales consulting sector, and the personal attributes that make him an asset to the workplace.
-While the recommendation letters evidence the high regard the Petitioner's professional acquaintances have for the Petitioner and his work, none of them offer persuasive detail concerning the impact of the Petitioner's proposed endeavor or how such impact would extend beyond his clients.
+The authors of the letters praise the Petitioner's abilities in the business and educational administration sector, and the personal attributes that make him an asset to the workplace.
+While the recommendation letters evidence the high regard the Petitioner's professional acquaintances have for the Petitioner and his work, they do not offer persuasive detail concerning the impact of the Petitioner's proposed endeavor or how such impact would extend beyond his prospective students and/or clients.
 As such, the letters are not probative of the Petitioner's eligibility under the first prong of Dhanasar.

-Through industry reports and articles, the Petitioner emphasized the importance of marketing in businesses.
-We agree that the field of marketing is important, and that success in the field may lead to greater career opportunities and economic advantages.
+The Petitioner also emphasizes the importance of the academic management sector and submitted industry reports and articles discussing immigrant entrepreneurship and the benefits of international investment.
 However, in determining national importance, the relevant question is not the importance of the industry or profession in which the individual will work; instead, we focus on "the specific endeavor that the foreign national proposes to undertake."
 See Dhanasar, 26 I&N Dec. at 889.
 We further noted that "we look for broader implications" of the proposed endeavor and that "[a]n undertaking may have national importance for example, because it has national or even global implications within a particular field."
 Id.
 We also stated that "[a]n endeavor that has significant potential to employ U.S. workers or has other substantial positive economic effects, particularly in an economically depressed area, for instance, may well be understood to have national importance."
 Id. at 890.

 In Dhanasar, we determined the petitioner's teaching activities did not rise to the level of having national importance because they would not impact his field more broadly.
 Id. at 893.
-Likewise, the Petitioner has not established how providing his service as a marketing manager in the health consultancy sector stands to sufficiently extend beyond his clients to impact the field more broadly at a level commensurate with national importance.
+Likewise, the Petitioner has not established how his company in the educational services sector stands to sufficiently extend beyond his students and/or clients to impact the field more broadly at a level commensurate with national importance.

-Furthermore, we reviewed the Petitioner's professional plan and statement, which asserts that his proposed endeavor "will have a significant socioeconomic impact on a national and international scale" and therefore "will create jobs in the U.S." However, the Petitioner has not demonstrated that the specific endeavor he proposes to undertake has significant potential to employ U.S. workers or otherwise offers substantial positive economic effects for our nation.
-Without sufficient information or evidence regarding any projected U.S. economic impact or job creation directly attributable to his future work, the record does not show that benefits to the U.S. regional or national economy resulting from the Petitioner's services as a marketing manager would reach the level of "substantial positive economic effects" contemplated by Dhanasar.
+In addition, we reviewed the Petitioner's business plan, including its revenue and employment projections.
+The Petitioner did not sufficiently describe the origin or basis for these projections and, even if he had, they would not establish the national importance of the proposed endeavor.2 As we explained in Dhanasar, "[a]n endeavor that has significant potential to employ U.S. workers or has other substantial positive economic effects, particularly in an economically depressed area, for instance, may well be understood to have national importance."
 Id. at 890.
-Accordingly, the Petitioner's proposed work does not meet the first prong of the Dhanasar framework.
+Here, the Petitioner has not demonstrated that the specific endeavor he proposes to undertake has significant potential to employ U.S. workers or otherwise offers substantial positive economic effects for our nation.
+Without sufficient information or evidence regarding any projected U.S. economic impact or job creation directly attributable to his future work, the record does not show that benefits to the U.S. regional or national economy resulting from the Petitioner's proposed endeavor would reach the level of "substantial positive economic effects" contemplated by Dhanasar.
+Id.